yachty66/AutoBook/prompt.md

 **Target Audience**: Adults, particularly those interested in technology, drama, and ethical dilemmas in AI.

 **Keywords Density**: "Algorithm", "Cognitive Enhancement", "Berlin", "Tech Titan", "Ethics", "AI".

-**Language/Localization**: English, with some Dutch and German phrases for authenticity.
 """